-Historically, Chadian divided invided invi

-different settlement

-patterns aligned with Chad's distinctive geographic regions and generally still hold today.
+Historically, Chadian ethnic groups: divided into 3 groups: nomadic pastoralists, seminomadic pastoralists, the seminomadic groups: divided into 3 groups: div different settlement patterns aligned with Chad's distinctive geographic regions and generally still hold today.
 The southern 1/5 of the country is home to Chad's sedentary agriculturalists, while the northern Sahara Desert region is populated by nomadic groups.
 By contrast, the country's central Sahelian region hosts a few of both types plus semi-nomadic groups.
 Of note, Chadians of all ethnicities now inhabit the country's urban areas.
 Further, many of these peoples also reside in neighboring Libya, Sudan, the CAR, Cameroon, Nigeria, and Niger.